Sumit7739/Inner-Circle/README.md

 Welcome to Chai Junction CRM, a web application that allows customers to earn and redeem points for purchases made at Chai Junction Cafe.

+To visit click on the link -[Chai Junction Cafe](https://chaijunctioncafe.000webhostapp.com)

 ## Purpose

 The purpose of this project is to provide a loyalty program for customers, where they can earn points on their purchases and redeem these points for discounts or free items within Chai Junction Cafe.